friendsofagape/autographa-live/README.md

 **Both 'Lite' and 'Live' versions will continue being supported and developed.**

 ## Developer Setup
 It is relatively easy to setup the application locally for development.
-You will need API keys/credentials for running the full test-suite.
-Please email [joelthe1](https://github.com/joelthe1) for more information.

 ### Prerequisites
 [Node JS 10.16.0](https://nodejs.org/download/release/v10.16.0/).